benemon/boundary-worker-operator/README.md

 ### Running on the cluster

 ### Deploy controller
-UnDeploy the controller from the cluster:
+Deploy the controller from the cluster:

 On Kubernetes:
 ```sh